 Big changes are coming to airfares.
 Airlines want to “personalize” each price, meaning that only you can book it.
 (See IATA Resolution 787 for details.)
 Do you think the current fares are “fair” — and would you book a personalized fare, if it were available?
+Please send me a note.
 As always, please included your full name, city and daytime occupation.
 Your response could be used in my story.

 6 best car rental companies of 2013

 Last week I asked you to vote for your favorite car rental company.
 And guess what?
 Hertz took a commanding lead from the beginning and never let go, crossing the finish line first.
 Find out who else won.

 The stories you see in this newsletter are just a starting point.
 I hope you’ll take a minute to leave a comment, whether you agree or disagree with something I’ve written.
 Let’s continue the conversation on Twitter, Facebook, LinkedIn or Google.
 I’m listening.
 And of course, I’m also here to help if you need me.

 □ THIS WEEK’S FEATURES